 Please note: Accommodation can only be let to members of the same household.

-As a business, if you are housing or want to house key workers &/or vulnerable individuals, you must operate within the correct permission and comply with the regulations.
+As a business, if you are housing or want to house key workers &/or vulnerable individuals, who are non welsh residents (up until the 12th April) you must operate within the correct permission and comply with the regulations.
 You need to contact Pembrokeshire County Council via email at email@example.com or by phone on 01437 764551 to discuss the permitting of your premise.
 There is no charge for this service and premises operating without a permit may invalidate their business insurance.

 Businesses must ensure they obtain information to check legitimacy of key workers and record the evidence for possible examination.

 Please note it is an offence for owners not to comply with their duties.
 The offence can be penalised by a fine.